sonicbikes/sonic-bike-init/README.md

 - C. The sonic bike software: app-findingsong OR app-swap.
 - D. SD Card: Contains a configeration file, sound and map files.

-A. Operating system: Check you are running the correct version
+A. Operating system
 ------------------------------------------------
-Check if you are running kernel version "3.8.13-bone47".
+Check if you are running kernel version "3.8.13-bone47":

+    $ uname -a

+--skip this next section if you are running the correct version--
 If you have an earler or later version then we can't be sure that things will work properly as we found errors with audio playback in later versions of the kernal.
-Use the following command to find out which version of the kernal you are running:

-    $ uname -a

 To install the correct version of the kernel, as root (not sudo).
 You may need to perform these actions while within an SD card as there needs to be space to download large files:

     $ wget https://github.com/RobertCNelson/linux-dev/archive/3.8.13-bone47.tar.gz
     $ gunzip 3.8.13-bone47.tar.gz